PrairieLearn/PrairieLearn/doc/elements.md

 #### Details

 As of right now, the element supports displaying either Pandas dataframes as an HTML table or Python objects via `repr()`.
-When setting a parameter to a dataframe, use Pandas' built in `dataframe.to_json()`.
+When setting a parameter to a dataframe, use PrairieLearn's built in `pl.to_json()`.

 #### Example implementations